MayankPushpjeet/ConceptileAassignment/README.md

   - **Username**: `sa`
   - **Password**: `password`

-- **Paste the following SQL script into the `data.sql` file and run it to create the necessary tables and insert sample data:**
+- **Paste the following SQL script into the `h2-database-console` and run it to create the necessary tables and insert sample data:**

   ```sql
       INSERT INTO QUESTIONS (QUESTION_TEXT, OPTION_A, OPTION_B, OPTION_C, OPTION_D, CORRECT_ANSWER)